Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Parvis de La Défense| ©Sortiraparis

 Along the Esplanade de la Défense is the largest Christmas market in the city, with more than 400 huts.
-It is an authentic village that offers a wide variety of products perfect for gift giving, especially leather goods and quality jewelry.
+It is an authentic village that offers a wide variety of products perfect for gift-giving, especially leather goods and quality jewelry.

-This market is also usually one of the earliest to open its doors to the public, in mid-November.
+This market is also usually one of the first to open its doors to the public, in mid-November.
 Its location makes it one of the most comfortable to visit thanks to the absence of traffic and, therefore, of noise caused by traffic.

 In its huts, in addition to gift items, you can try German shepherd food specialties, the region where the tradition of Christmas markets in France began.
-Other dishes you should try are waffles, mulled wine and crepes worthy of the best creperies in Paris.
+Other dishes you must try are waffles, mulled wine and crepes worthy of the best creperies in Paris.

 Practical information